PIBAQ Through the years

 PIBAQ also conducted basketball clinic for young boys aged 16-years old below regardless of nationality, by a professional and qualified trainers from the Philippines who has attained highest tournament league in the Philippines.
 The Second Conference was held on October 10, 2006 until April 4, 2007 followed by a Friendship Game of GMA 7 Pinoy TV-All Star Basketball Exhibition on April 27, 2007.
 Part of the proceeds from the 2nd Conference Vigor Power Energy Drink Championship Cup was given to a distressed OFW seeking refuge at the Philippine Embassy Doha.

 The outpouring of support kept coming in not only from the Filipino basketball patrons but from other communities in Qatar as well.
 PIBAQ’s sincerity to be of help to everyone in Qatar was truly a blessing.
-The support during the 3rd Al Emadi Enterprises Basketball Championship Cup came aplenty that PIBAQ raised a total of QR 25,000 for another charity effort.
-As the conference concluded on January 11, 2008, PIBAQ officials handed down the donation to Qatar Society Rehabilitation & Special Needs & Asia’s Rehabilitation aside from free plane tickets to Manila awarded to two lucky Filipino expatriates.
+The support during the 3rd Al Emadi Enterprises Basketball Championship Cup came aplenty that PIBAQ organized another charity effort.
+As the conference concluded on January 11, 2008, PIBAQ officials handed over the donation to Qatar Society Rehabilitation & Special Needs & Asia’s Rehabilitation aside from free plane tickets to Manila awarded to two lucky Filipino expatriates.
 “It was once again shown that Filipino charity is everywhere in the globe and always willing to lend a helping hand to the less fortunate in the society regardless of nationality, color and race.” said PIBAQ President Pat Carido.